IGV-RRT: Prior-Real-Time Observation Fusion for Active Object Search in Changing Environments: Methodology

 where $V_t(x)$ is the fused target-relevance estimate provided by the VLM score map.
 In our implementation, $\Omega(v)$ is taken as a circular neighborhood centered at $v$, so that $S(v)$ measures the accumulated online semantic evidence in the local region rather than the score of a single cell.

 The weighting coefficients $\lambda_e$, $\lambda_s$, and $\lambda_d$ govern the relative contributions of prior information gain, online semantic evidence, and directional bias.
 Since $E(v)$ is derived from historical knowledge and may become biased under temporal scene changes, while $S(v)$ reflects current observations, $\lambda_s$ is assigned a larger value than $\lambda_e$.
 The coefficient $\lambda_d$ is set smaller than both so that the distance term remains auxiliary.
 At each planning cycle, the planner selects $v^*=\arg\max_v U_{final}(v)$ as the current sub-goal and generates a locally feasible trajectory toward $v^*$ for execution.
 As the robot moves and new observations arrive, both the tree structure and the utility values are updated continuously, forming a closed-loop process of expansion, evaluation, execution, and replanning.
-During execution, the system performs target detection using GroundingDINO \cite{liu2024grounding} and MobileSAM \cite{zhang2023faster}, followed by a three-stage verification process consisting of trigger, near-range recheck, and arrival termination.
+During execution, the system performs target detection and recognition using GroundingDINO \cite{liu2024grounding} and MobileSAM \cite{zhang2023faster}.

-In cluttered indoor environments, although IGV RRT can generate locally feasible paths in continuous free space, the robot may still become trapped due to narrow passages, densely arranged furniture, or locally congested obstacles.
-To improve execution robustness, we further incorporate a stuck detection and escape mechanism into the IGV RRT framework.
-Specifically, the system detects a stuck state by monitoring the robot's displacement within a predefined temporal window.
-If

-The robot is regarded as locally trapped, where $\tau_s$ denotes the detection time window and $\epsilon_s$ denotes the minimum effective displacement threshold.
-In response, the space around the robot is discretized into eight candidate directions with an angular resolution of $45^\circ$, and the number of occupied grid cells in each directional neighborhood is counted.
-The escape direction is then selected as
+In cluttered indoor environments, IGV-RRT can still become locally trapped despite feasible paths.
+We add a stuck detection and escape mechanism: if the displacement within a preset time window falls below a threshold, the robot is considered stuck.
+The surrounding space is discretized into eight directions with an angular resolution of $45^\circ$, occupied cells in each directional neighborhood are counted, and the escape direction is selected by

-where $\mathcal{R}$ denotes the set of candidate directions and $N_{\mathrm{obs}}(\rho_i)$ is the number of occupied grid cells in the local neighborhood associated with direction $\rho_i$.
-The robot then performs a short escape motion along the least obstructed direction and resumes the normal IGV RRT planning and execution process once effective motion is recovered.
+where $\mathcal{R}$ is the candidate direction set, $\rho_i$ is a candidate direction, and $N_{\mathrm{obs}}(\rho_i)$ is the number of occupied cells in its neighborhood.
+The robot executes a short motion along $\rho^*$ and resumes normal IGV-RRT planning once motion recovers.

 In addition, when the number of valid local sub-goals in the current region becomes insufficient, the planner invokes the global graph to provide region-level guidance and steer the robot out of the current area.
 In this sense, the escape mechanism handles local deadlock at a specific blocked position, whereas the global graph addresses regional stagnation caused by insufficient local guidance.
 This design improves robustness in cluttered indoor scenes without introducing significant planning overhead.